title

 • Become familiar with essential design terminology

-• Become technically proficient using industry standard software applications, including Adobe Photoshop, Illustrator and InDesign
+• Become technically proficient using industry standard software applications, including Adobe Photoshop, Illustrator and InDesign, with a focus on Illustrator.

 • Focus on craftsmanship and professional presentations of design projects